 - a brief summary of your interpretations and conclusions

-- Be a compelling narrative about how the articles you've read have built up to your research questions and study and make the case for why your research questions and study are important
+- Provide a compelling narrative about how the articles you've read demonstrate a specific issue or problem that makes the case for why your research study is important

 4. Methods: provides detailed information about your research study design.
 Your Methods section should include: